Erdogan goes high-voltage with another rate cut

 Ignorance is not a crime but how come there is this confidence to counsel Turkey to sign a 30-year take-or-pay contract at $1,000 for 1,000 cubic metres of gas?
 There are also pundits and “institutions” who advise Turkey on reform.
 What is reform?
 Can you find Turkey on the world map?

 Back to our business.
-The Fed targeting a deceleration of its money printing in November but it will keep printing money thereafter—just at a slower pace.
+The Fed is targeting a deceleration of its money printing in November but it will keep printing money thereafter—just at a slower pace.
 Nevertheless, the global markets will remain unfavourable until the new year rally begins in December.
 They cannot break records continuously.
 Some fluctuations need happen.

 Booming global inflation coupled with lira depreciation will multiply Turkey’s real inflation, thought to be already hovering in the 40-50% range (the official inflation figure in the 19%s is widely dismissed, even though it is among the highest in the world).